chantelwetzel-noaa/assessment_prioritization/doc/_main.md

 <!--chapter:end:25constituent_demand.Rmd-->

-## Abundance of Stocks, Relative to their Biomass Targets
+## Stock Status Relative to Management Targets

 Holding other Factors constant, scheduling an assessment in the upcoming cycle will be a higher priority for a stock whose spawning biomass represents a lower percentage of that in an unfished condition, as estimated in the most recent assessment.
 Correspondingly, the highest scores for this Factor would be assigned to stocks that are below their Minimum Stock Size Thresholds (MSSTs, i.e., are overfished).
 Such cases are differentiated in the scoring by whether the spawning biomass trend is decreasing, stable, or increasing.
 As the ratio of current stock biomass to the unfished level increases, this Factor Score decreases.
 Where available, the percentage of unfished biomass estimated in the terminal year of the most recent assessment for each species is used as the basis for scoring.
+Scoring criteria for this factor by species are described in (Table \ref{tab:abund}).

-However, most groundfish species have not been assessed in a manner that provides an estimate of relative abundance.
-For those stocks, the Productivity Susceptibility Analysis (PSA) score, a measure of a species potential vulnerability to fishing pressures, has been used to assign a Factor Score (Table \ref{tab:psa-score}).
+However, not all groundfish species have not been assessed in a manner that provides an estimate of relative abundance.
+For those stocks, the Productivity Susceptibility Analysis (PSA) score, a measure of a species potential vulnerability to fishing pressures, has been used to assign a Factor Score (Table \ref{tab:psa-score})

-Scoring criteria for this factor by species are described in Table \ref{tab:abund}.
 Rather than basing scores for these species solely on PSA scores, it may be useful in the future to also categorize them according to the average attainment of their OFL contributions (to assemblage OFLs) over the past 10 years.
 The scoring criteria show the stocks ordered by PSA score (with assessment-based fraction of unfished levels) and also by the fraction of unfished level, within each of the three PSA categories used in the analysis.

-\begingroup\fontsize{10}{12}\selectfont
-\begingroup\fontsize{10}{12}\selectfont

-\begin{longtable}[t]{>{\raggedright\arraybackslash}p{6cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}}
-\caption{(\#tab:psa-score)The estimated stock status and Productivity Susceptibility Analysis (PSA) scores by species.
-Higher PSA values indicate higher vulnerability.
-Stocks that have area specific assessments a single stock status value is calculated by aggregating spawning biomass or output by area.}\\
-\toprule
-Species & Status & PSA Score\\
-\midrule
-\endfirsthead
-\caption[]{(\#tab:psa-score)The estimated stock status and Productivity Susceptibility Analysis (PSA) scores by species.
-Higher PSA values indicate higher vulnerability.
-Stocks that have area specific assessments a single stock status value is calculated by aggregating spawning biomass or output by area. \textit{(continued)}}\\
-\toprule
-Species & Status & PSA Score\\
-\midrule
-\endhead

-\endfoot
-\bottomrule
-\endlastfoot
-Arrowtooth flounder & 0.87 & 1.21\\
-Aurora rockfish & 0.64 & 2.10\\
-Bank rockfish & NA & 2.02\\
-Big skate & 0.79 & 1.99\\
-Black rockfish & 0.43 & 1.94\\
-Blackgill rockfish & 0.39 & 2.08\\
-Blue/Deacon rockfish & 0.42 & 2.01\\
-Bocaccio & 0.49 & 1.93\\
-Brown rockfish & 0.43 & 1.99\\
-Butter sole & NA & 1.18\\
-Cabezon & 0.60 & 1.48\\
-Calico rockfish & NA & 1.57\\
-California scorpionfish & 0.54 & 1.41\\
-Canary rockfish & 0.57 & 2.01\\
-Chilipepper rockfish & 0.69 & 1.35\\
-China rockfish & 0.46 & 2.23\\
-Copper rockfish & 0.59 & 2.27\\
-Cowcod & 0.57 & 2.13\\
-Curlfin sole & NA & 1.23\\
-Darkblotched rockfish & 0.40 & 1.92\\
-Dover sole & 0.84 & 1.54\\
-English sole & 0.88 & 1.19\\
-Flag rockfish & NA & 1.97\\
-Flathead sole & NA & 1.03\\
-Gopher/Black and yellow rockfish & 0.44 & 1.73\\
-Grass rockfish & NA & 1.89\\
-Greenblotched rockfish & NA & 2.12\\
-Greenspotted rockfish & 0.35 & 1.98\\
-Greenstriped rockfish & 0.81 & 1.88\\
-Honeycomb rockfish & NA & 1.97\\
-Kelp greenling & 0.81 & 1.56\\
-Kelp rockfish & NA & 1.59\\
-Leopard shark & NA & 2.00\\
-Lingcod & 0.49 & 1.55\\
-Longnose skate & 0.57 & 1.68\\
-Longspine thornyhead & 0.75 & 1.53\\
-Olive rockfish & NA & 1.87\\
-Pacific cod & NA & 1.34\\
-Pacific ocean perch & 0.77 & 1.69\\
-Pacific sanddab & NA & 1.25\\
-Pacific spiny dogfish & 0.63 & 2.13\\
-Petrale sole & 0.39 & 1.94\\
-Quillback rockfish & NA & 2.22\\
-Redbanded rockfish & NA & 2.02\\
-Redstripe rockfish & NA & 2.16\\
-Rex sole & 0.80 & 1.28\\
-Rock sole & NA & 1.42\\
-Rosethorn rockfish & NA & 2.09\\
-Rosy rockfish & NA & 1.89\\
-Rougheye/Blackspotted rockfish & 0.47 & 2.27\\
-Sablefish & 0.58 & 1.64\\
-Sand sole & NA & 1.23\\
-Sharpchin rockfish & 0.68 & 2.05\\
-Shortbelly rockfish & 0.67 & 1.13\\
-Shortraker rockfish & NA & 2.25\\
-Shortspine thornyhead & 0.74 & 1.80\\
-Silvergray rockfish & NA & 2.02\\
-Speckled rockfish & NA & 2.10\\
-Splitnose rockfish & 0.66 & 1.82\\
-Squarespot rockfish & NA & 1.86\\
-Starry flounder & NA & 1.02\\
-Starry rockfish & 0.50 & 2.09\\
-Stripetail rockfish & NA & 1.80\\
-Tiger rockfish & NA & 2.06\\
-Treefish rockfish & NA & 1.73\\
-Vermilion rockfish & NA & 2.05\\
-Widow rockfish & 0.92 & 2.05\\
-Yelloweye rockfish & 0.28 & 2.00\\
-Yellowmouth rockfish & 0.67 & 1.96\\
-Yellowtail rockfish & 0.75 & 1.88\\*
-\end{longtable}
-\endgroup{}
-\endgroup{}

 \begingroup\fontsize{10}{12}\selectfont